Translate

 PATIENT: (speaking differently) Voices?
 Are you okay?

-PSYCHIATRIST: Mr. Smith, I’m doing this for your own good.
+PSYCHIATRIST: Mr Smith, I’m insisting for your own good.
 You need help.

 The patient opens the door to leave.